-The Jumonville Cross in Fayette County is the tallest cross in Pennsylvania!
+The Jumonville Cross in Fayette County is the second-tallest cross in Pennsylvania!

-This 60 foot-tall steel monument stands perched high atop Dunbar’s Knob, which itself stands 2,480 feet above sea level.
+The 60 foot-tall Jumonville Cross is perched high atop Dunbar’s Knob, which itself stands 2,480 feet above sea level.

 Since 1950, this iconic symbol has been attracting the faithful and the curious to Jumonville, just outside Uniontown.

 The Jumonville Cross (also known as the Great Cross of Christ) is located on the grounds of the Jumonville Camp and Retreat Center in Fayette County.